 The rule of thumb is, if you are showing off your legs, then avoid showing your cleavage too much.

-5. Do not Dress up like the Bridesmaids
+Dress up like the Bridesmaids

 Your wedding guest dress should not be similar to the bridesmaid dresses.